Chile Trips & Tours

 What sort of transportation do you use?

-Where necessary or practical, we also make use of public transportation including buses, trains and boats on your Chile tour.
+Where necessary or practical, we also make use of public transportation including buses, trains and boats on your Chile package.
 Your tour leader will handle the logistics so you needn't worry about missing the bus or train!

 On tours where we travel across multiple countries, some internal flights are also necessary.
-These are included in the cost of your tour and are clearly labelled on the itinerary for each tour page.
+These are included in the cost of your package and are clearly labelled on the itinerary for each tour page.

 What is the currency in Chile?